-Collecting stories is a constant challenge for many nonprofit professionals.
-You know your organization is doing amazing work, but if you work in fundraising or communications, chances are you’re one step removed from program work.
+Collecting non-profit stories is a constant challenge for many communications and fundraising professionals.
+You know your organization is doing amazing work, but if your not doing frontline work, chances are you’re one step removed from program work.
 This means that you do not have direct access to the stories you most want to share with donors.

 Does this situation sound familiar to you?
 It’s certainly been an issue for me at various points in my career.